Architecture Briefings

 Open Platforms As Fraud Infrastructure

 The structural openness of these platforms is not incidental to the fraud problem.
 It is the condition that makes large-scale fraud operations economically viable.
 Without open access to personal data and open messaging channels, the cost of executing personalized social engineering at scale would be prohibitively high.
+Open registration, public profiles, and unrestricted messaging are design choices that serve platform growth objectives and simultaneously serve fraud ecosystem supply chain needs.

 How Squares 9 Architecture Reduces Fraud Exposure

 The Squares 9 platform was designed with the digital fraud threat environment as a primary architectural consideration.
+Each major structural property of the platform corresponds to a reduction in a specific condition that fraud operations depend on.

 Invitation-only access eliminates unsolicited contact as an attack vector within the platform.
 A fraudster cannot message a Squares 9 member unless that member has personally invited them into a shared Square.
 This removes the primary delivery mechanism for social engineering attacks within the platform environment.
+The open messaging channel that fraud operations depend on for direct access to targets does not exist here.

 Closed-loop communication architecture means that fraud content cannot circulate freely through public feeds.
 Phishing links, scam posts, and manipulative content cannot be amplified into the broader platform environment because there is no open feed to inject them into.
+The viral distribution infrastructure that fraud operations exploit on open platforms for reach and legitimacy is absent from the Squares 9 architecture by design.

 Related Briefings